deepinsight/insightface/README.md

    Paper link: [here](https://arxiv.org/abs/1801.07698).

-   This repository contains the entire pipeline for deep face recognition with **`ArcFace`** and other popular methods including Softmax, Triplet Loss, SphereFace and AMSoftmax/CosineFace, etc..
+   This repository contains the entire pipeline for deep face recognition with **`InsightFace`** and other popular methods including Softmax, Triplet Loss, SphereFace and AMSoftmax/CosineFace, etc..

-   **ArcFace** is a recently proposed face recognition method.
+   **InsightFace** is a recently proposed face recognition method.
 It was initially described in an [arXiv technical report](https://arxiv.org/abs/1801.07698).
-By using ArcFace and this repository, you can simply achieve LFW 99.80+ and Megaface 98%+ by a single model.
+By using InsightFace and this repository, you can simply achieve LFW 99.80+ and Megaface 98%+ by a single model.

    We provide a refined MS1M dataset for training here, which was already packed in MXNet binary format.
 It allows researcher or industrial engineer to develop a deep face recognizer quickly by only two stages: 1.
 Download binary dataset; 2.
 Run training script.